JordanIKlein/OMDB_Project/.github/ISSUE_TEMPLATE/movie_title.md

 ---
 <!--
 ## Description
-Enter your movie title after the colon where it says <Title>.
-Please keep these characters < >.
+Enter your movie title after the colon where it says "Title".
+Please keep these characters " ".
 Thanks!
 -->
 ```yaml
 movie_input: "Title of Movie"